Karthik Raj

-Karthikraj, known professionally as Karthik Raj, is an Indian Tamil actor who primarily works in television.
+Karthik Raj is an Indian Tamil actor who primarily works in television.

-He rose to fame in the work-related romance drama, Office (2013-2015) and in the romantic family drama, Sembaruthi (2017-2020).
-Success of his television series has established him as one of the most accoladed favourite actor in the Tamil television industry.
+He gained recognition through his roles in the television series Office (2013–2015) and Sembaruthi (2017–2020).
+His work in these productions earned him several awards within the Tamil television industry.

 Early life

 Born in Chennai, Tamil Nadu, Karthik Raj is the eldest of the two sons to his parents.
 His father belonged to a wealthy family in Pallathur village near Karaikudi, but had migrated to Chennai at a young age.
 His father had a 30-year career in the film industry, starting as a production manager under A. L. Srinivasan and later working as an assistant to MGR, ultimately rising to the role of an Executive producer.
 He was one of the reasons for Karthik's entry into the entertainment industry.

 Although Karthik excelled in school, due to his lack of interest in studies, he discontinued his schooling in his 12th grade and enrolled himself in a Diploma of Visual Design.
 However, due to the change in his family's financial circumstances, he discontinued his tertiary studies and started working in the merchandising department within a garment production house and later as an Assistant Producer in their production office.
 Whilst looking for a better job, he was recommended by his old neighbour, script writer, S. Ramana Girivasan, to work as an artist coordinator in the show Athu Ithu Ethu on Vijay Television.